—————AM Portables Mega Shootout – 2017 Update—————

 *Grundig G-8 Traveler II/Tecsun PL-300WT – The G-8/PL300WT is noted for excellent FM reception, but its AM has some DSP artifacts…spurious tones and noises as well as soft-muting which reduces the volume if you off-tune slightly which can be annoying.
 Note the replacement Eton/Grundig Traveler III is much improved on AM and is in the **Two Star listings above.

-*Kaito WRX-911/Sony ICF-S10MKII/Degen DE-312/Sony ICF-P26 – Rounding out this list, the Kaito and Degen are small multi-band radios (I love the Kaito it in blue) and the Sonys are retro-styled vertical AM/FM only models.
+*Pocket Portables – Rounding out this list, the Kaito and Degen are small multi-band radios (I love the Kaito it in blue) and the Sonys are retro-styled vertical AM/FM only models.
 These are dirt cheap…I found the Sony ICF-S10MKII for under $10 in a drugstore blister pack.
 The radio Shack costs a bit more but has true digital tuning.
 All are serviceable but not great…but what would you expect?
 At least they work properly…there are lesser radios that I don’t even consider to be anything more than toys which is why they did not make it onto this list, so you could do worse than these four.
 There are a few reviews on these models:

-A few final questions I receive frequently…”What about those upscale table radios from Tivoli, Bose, Cambridge Soundworks etc…how come you never rate those?”
+Finally, here are some questions I receive frequently.
+“What about those upscale table radios from Tivoli, Bose, Cambridge Soundworks etc…how come you never rate those?”
 The short answer is that while I have nothing against those radios, they are not primarily designed for super AM reception.
 They’re designed for FM sound quality and style first and the AM is very ordinary and sometimes even poor on them.
 Plus the fact that they don’t have battery capability means they are tied to the AC line which usually increases background noise on AM making reception more difficult.
 I think they are fine for people who are primarily interested in FM.

 “What about those rugged work site radios?
 Can you recommend one of those?”
-Sangean makes several of these and several tool manufacturers offer them as well…the ones I have seen are credible performers although they of course vary model to model.
+Sangean makes several of these and some tool manufacturers offer them as well…the ones I have seen are credible performers although they of course vary model to model.
 The primary design objective of these is mechanical ruggedness, a degree of moisture resistance and the ability to play loudly for use at work sites indoors and outdoors.
 As such they are boomboxes and again, not usually aimed at the serious AM listener or DXer.
 This may be changing as Sangean has begun to offer some models with updated DSP-based tuners which promise the hope of better reception.
-One good thing is that you can see many of these in person at the big box stores made by tool makers such as Bosch, Makita, Dewalt, Ridgid and others some of which require the use of their same-brand battery pack and recharging systems, often sold separately.
-Here you will pay more money for the ruggedness and coolness factor than for cutting edge AM performance.
-They definitely have their place as most of our favorite portable radios don’t have the ruggedness to survive worksite use.
+One good thing is that you can see many of these in person at the big box stores made by tool makers such as Bosch, Makita, Dewalt, Ridgid and others, but note that some of these require the use of their same-brand battery pack and recharging systems, often sold separately.
+Here you will pay more money for the ruggedness and coolness factor than for cutting edge AM/FM performance.
+They definitely have their place as most of our favorite portable radios don’t have the ruggedness or audio power to survive worksite use.